SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 like events that reflect the changes of the model.

-Once handling of all commands and events of the selected Bounded Context is done, another Bounded Context is selected for the development.
+Once handling of all commands and events of the selected Bounded Context is done, another context is selected for the development.
 The process is repeated until all the contexts are implemented.

 <br/>